Stuffed Cornish Hen recipe

 One year I was determined not to take the traditional route and serve turkey for Thanksgiving.
 Seeing how I had already decided to serve glazed ham for Christmas dinner I needed an alternative.
 A friend of mine suggested I serve stuffed Cornish hen, which worked out real well in the end.

-Frozen cornish hens work just fine to.
+Frozen Cornish hens work just fine to.
 Just remember to allow sufficient time to thaw your hens in the refrigerator before cooking.
-Lastly, stuff the game hens with stuffing just before baking to lesson your chances of food salmonellas, just like chicken.
+Lastly, stuff the game hens with stuffing just before baking to lesson your chances of food salmonella, just like chicken.

 Stuffed Cornish Hen Recipe

 - 4 cornish hens (1 to 1-1/2 pounds each)

 - 2 teaspoons soy sauce